-11. Access
+12. Access

-- 11.1.
-Under the GDPR, individuals have the right to obtain confirmation that their personal information is being processed. - 11.2.
-All disks containing images belong to, and remain the property of, the school. - 11.3.
-Individuals have the right to submit an SAR to gain access to their personal data in order to verify the lawfulness of the processing. - 11.4.
-The school will verify the identity of the person making the request before any information is supplied. - 11.5.
-A copy of the information will be supplied to the individual free of charge; however, the school may impose a 'reasonable fee' to comply with requests for further copies of the same information. - 11.6.
-Where an SAR has been made electronically, the information will be provided in a commonly used electronic format. - 11.7.
+Under the GDPR, individuals have the right to obtain confirmation that their personal information is being processed.

+All disks containing images belong to, and remain the property of, the school.

+Individuals have the right to submit an SAR to gain access to their personal data in order to verify the lawfulness of the processing.

+The school will verify the identity of the person making the request before any information is supplied.

+A copy of the information will be supplied to the individual free of charge; however, the school may impose a 'reasonable fee' to comply with requests for further copies of the same information.

+Where an SAR has been made electronically, the information will be provided in a commonly used electronic format.

 Requests by persons outside the school for viewing or copying disks, or obtaining digital recordings, will be assessed by the Principal, who will consult the DPO, on a case-by-case basis with close regard to data protection and freedom of information legislation.

-- 11.8.
-Where a request is manifestly unfounded, excessive or repetitive, a reasonable fee will be charged. - 11.9.
-All fees will be based on the administrative cost of providing the information. - 11.10.
-All requests will be responded to without delay and at the latest, within one month of receipt. - 11.11.
+Where a request is manifestly unfounded, excessive or repetitive, a reasonable fee will be charged.

+All fees will be based on the administrative cost of providing the information.

+All requests will be responded to without delay and at the latest, within one month of receipt.

 In the event of numerous or complex requests, the period of compliance will be extended by a further two months.
-The individual will be informed of this extension, and will receive an explanation of why the extension is necessary, within one month of the receipt of the request. - 11.12.
+The individual will be informed of this extension, and will receive an explanation of why the extension is necessary, within one month of the receipt of the request.

 Where a request is manifestly unfounded or excessive, the school holds the right to refuse to respond to the request.
-The individual will be informed of this decision and the reasoning behind it, as well as their right to complain to the ICO and to a judicial remedy, within one month of the refusal. - 11.13.
-In the event that a large quantity of information is being processed about an individual, the school will ask the individual to specify the information the request is in relation to. - 11.14.
-It is important that access to, and disclosure of, the images recorded by surveillance and CCTV footage is restricted and carefully controlled, not only to ensure that the rights of individuals are preserved, but also to ensure that the chain of evidence remains intact, should the images be required for evidential purposes. - 11.15.
-Releasing the recorded images to third parties will be permitted only in the following limited and prescribed circumstances, and to the extent required or permitted by law: - The police where the images recorded would assist in a specific criminal inquiry - Prosecution agencies such as the Crown Prosecution Service (CPS) - Relevant legal representatives such as lawyers and barristers - Persons who have been recorded and whose images have been retained where disclosure is required by virtue of data protection legislation and the Freedom of Information Act 2000 - 11.16.
+The individual will be informed of this decision and the reasoning behind it, as well as their right to complain to the ICO and to a judicial remedy, within one month of the refusal.

+In the event that a large quantity of information is being processed about an individual, the school will ask the individual to specify the information the request is in relation to.

+It is important that access to, and disclosure of, the images recorded by surveillance and CCTV footage is restricted and carefully controlled, not only to ensure that the rights of individuals are preserved, but also to ensure that the chain of evidence remains intact, should the images be required for evidential purposes.

+Releasing the recorded images to third parties will be permitted only in the following limited and prescribed circumstances, and to the extent required or permitted by law:

+- The police where the images recorded would assist in a specific criminal inquiry - Prosecution agencies such as the Crown Prosecution Service (CPS) - Relevant legal representatives such as lawyers and barristers - Persons who have been recorded and whose images have been retained where disclosure is required by virtue of data protection legislation and the Freedom of Information Act 2000

 Requests for access or disclosure will be recorded and the Principal will make the final decision as to whether recorded images may be released to persons other than the police.

-12. Monitoring and review
+13. Monitoring and Review

-- 12.1.
-This policy will be monitored and reviewed on an annual basis by the DPO and the Principal. - 12.2.
-The Principal will be responsible for monitoring any changes to legislation that may affect this policy, and make the appropriate changes accordingly.
+This policy is reviewed annually by the Director of Business Development, Principal, and the governing body.
+The Principal will be responsible for monitoring any changes to legislation that may affect this policy, make the appropriate changes accordingly, and communicate changes to this policy to all members of staff.